 Bakhita is the liturgical dance ministry of St. Dominic Church.
 Our purpose is to glorify God through our expressions in dance, and to give thanks to God for all He is.
 The group is named for St. Josephine Bakhita of Sudan, who was canonized in 2000.
 Bakhita participates in various city-wide ecumenical worship arts programs throughout the year.
 Practices are held weekly.

-We have an adult choir and a youth choir that praise and glorify God by sharing their gift of song throughout the city.
-The Gospel Choir sings at the 11:30 a.m.
-Mass and hosts an annual Gospel Spring Concert.
-The Youth Choir sings at the monthly Youth Mass on the third Sunday of the month, combined choir events and other special occasions.
+We have an adult choir that praises and glorifies God by sharing their gift of song at every mass and throughout the city.
+The Choir sings at Sunday Mass and hosts an annual Spring Concert.
 Adult rehearsals are held every Saturday.
-The Youth Choir (ages 6 and up) rehearsal on the second Sunday of the month.

 The Family Kitchen at St. Dominic answers Christ’s call to feed the hungry by providing free meals for the community surrounding the parish.
 The food is provided and prepared by the non-profit Community Kitchen, Inc., and served by volunteers from St. Dominic and from the community.
 Health screenings, referrals to community services and educational assistance are also provided.

 God Provides Ministry

 St. Dominic founded God Provides in partnership with the Church of the Resurrection in New Albany.
 This ministry coordinates with donors throughout the city to collect gently used clothing and household items and distribute them to those in need, working with Neighborhood House and other community organizations.